 The results of yesterday’s referendum have come as a shock to many; in particular to EU nationals, like myself, resident in the UK.
-And I suspect also to Britons living in other EU countries.
-For us, this is a rather destabilising moment.
+And I suspect also to Brits living in other EU countries.
+For us, this is a very destabilising moment.

 Perhaps because I grew up in one of the founding member states of the EU, and a country whose history and culture have been shaped by foreign invaders, I’ve identified as pan-European since a very young age.

 I’ve now lived in London most of my life and have always felt at home here – bar the odd episode where I’ve been made to feel like an outsider, mostly by non-Londoners.

 Last year I wrote about the accelerated process of Europeanisation the city had gone through over the past two decades – and about the gap this cultural transformation had created with the rest of the nation.

 This couldn’t be any more obvious than today, looking at the map of the UK highlighting how people voted in the referendum.